Jaikrishnan1995/OpenBike/README.md

 # OpenBike
-Open Source Electric Motorcycle
+Project Open Source Electric Motorcycle

-#The Philosophy
+# The Philosophy

 blah blah blah !
 Needed an electric bike which can give good acceleration.
-It has to be reliable and easy to make
+It has to be reliable and easy to make.

-#The Plan
+# The Proto Plan

+1. Which chassis to use ?

+..1.Yamaha rx 135 chassis
+    Reference-style:
+    ![alt text][logo]
+    [logo]: https://github.com//markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"
+2. which motor to use ?
+3. which battery to use ?
+4. what mods ?
+5. what safety things to add ?
+6. brakes and shocks
+7. Battery